-Alex has his A.A.T. with a major in Spanish, and he is working towards his B.S. with a major in art education.
+Alex has his A.A.T. with a major in Spanish, and he holds his B.S. with majors in art education and fine arts.

 About The Artist

 Victoria Walton is a humble, caring, and kind individual.
 She is also very talented.
 We will be discussing one of her recent displays, but she is capable of much more than what we will be observing herein.
 I've had the privilege to work in the same studio as she works in.
 Her ability to represent the human form is incredible.
 I've asked her about this.
 She has told me that she wasn't exactly born with this talent; she earned it from lots of hard work.
 Victoria is a woman who makes things.
 Advanced creation is what humans are good at.
 And, Victoria is a prime example of this.